 Had it not been for continuous website improvements, this navigation would have remained as it was until the next redesign was budgeted for, and this client would have likely lost business because not as many users were viewing the locations page — a key page in their conversion funnel.

 So, there you have it.
 Growth Driven Design helps you keep the user front and center with less time needed.
 No longer will you be under pressure to make all of the changes at once.
 GDD is cheaper and more efficient.
 And the numbers don’t lie.
+There are many way to apply this methodology to your website, alongside heatmap analysis.
+Check out this resource for a robust collection of some of those many tactics.

 A deep love of art and design drives me as I navigate the ever-changing waters of marketing.
 I am constantly looking for new and better ways to give the inbound marketing methodology the beautiful face it deserves.
 As the Art Director, I ensure that all of the design work we produce is top notch and designed with a purpose.
 When I’m not trying to solve creative problems, my life revolves around my family and friends, my passion for music, and my addiction to stories.